MykeRam/mykeram/README.md

 ###

-<p align="left">I'm Michael from NYC<br><br>- ✈️ I’m currently working as a Flight Attendant<br>- 📚 Finishing up the Sofware Engineering program @ TripleTen<br>- ⚡ In my free time I enjoy taking photos, both film and digital, watching shows and spending time with my girlfriend!</p>

-###
+<p align="left">Hi, I’m Myke — Flight Attendant✈️ transitioning into Software Engineering.
+Currently enrolled in the TripleTen Software Engineering program, building projects with JavaScript, React, and Node.js.
+Outside of coding, I’m passionate about film and digital photography and love capturing moments from my travels.

+###</p>

 <h3 align="left">🛠 Language and tools</h3>